oauth-wg/oauth-sd-jwt-vc/Untitled-1.md

 ### From a Local Cache {#retrieval-from-local-cache}

-A Consumer MAY cache Type Metadata for a SD-JWT VC type.
+A Consumer MAY cache Type metadata for a type.
 If a hash for integrity protection is present in the Type Metadata as defined in (#document-integrity), the Consumer MAY assume that the Type Metadata is static and can be cached indefinitely.
 Otherwise, the Consumer MUST use the `Cache-Control` header of the HTTP response to determine how long the metadata can be cached.